 - Life in the Fasting Lane: How to Make Intermittent Fasting a Lifestyle, by Dr. Jason Fung .
 Dr Fung, who is a vocal advocate and often he “face” of intermittent fasting. is also the author of The Obesity Code, The Complete Guide to Fasting, and The Diabetes Code, and he is credited with successfully promoting IF as a way to lose weight and rejuvenate the body..
 You can listen to his podcast interview with the institute of functional medicine HERE.

-In moderation, IF or a variation of it can be worth considering.
+The bottom line is, there are argunents to support both sides of intermittent fasting.
+It’s too inconclusive to term it a “fad” or a miracle solution.
 You should consult with a medical professional before seriously going down that road.
 While it has caused a lot of controversy, sometimes we have to do controversial things to change.
 It is all about what you want and the length that you will go to get it.

 - Fasting for Health and Longevity: Nobel Prize Winning Research on Cell Aging– (Blue Zones longevity blog)